List of Game Boy accessories: Campho Advance

-=DREAMGEAR
+DREAMGEAR

-The DreamGear was a booster pack for the advanced SP that came with many accessories such as a Radio tuner, a magnifier for the screen, a headphone jack, grips and a pair of headphones.
+The DreamGear was a booster pack for the Advance SP that came with many accessories such as a radio tuner, a magnifier for the screen, a headphone jack, grips and a pair of headphones.

 Unreleased accessories

 WorkBoy

 The WorkBoy was a small device with a keyboard that would have connected to a Game Boy via its link cable port, allowing the handheld to be used like a personal digital assistant.
 The WorkBoy was designed by Source Research and Development and prototypes were produced by Fabtek.
 The unit was shown at the 1992 Consumer Electronics Show and had been planned for release in late 1992 but according to Frank Ballouz, Fabtek's president, the product was canceled after Nintendo lowered the price of the Game Boy to around what Fabtek was hoping to charge for their device.
-Only one prototype of the WorkBoy is confirmed to exist, which is currently in Ballouz's possession.
-In 2020, video game historian Liam Robertson used Ballouz's prototype and a ROM of the corresponding software found in the Nintendo data leak to publicly demonstrate the device's functionality.
+Only one prototype of the WorkBoy hardware is confirmed to exist, which was located to be within the possession of Frank Ballouz by video game historian Liam Robertson in a 2020 video documentary.
+Robertson used Ballouz's prototype and a ROM of the corresponding software found in the Nintendo data leak to publicly demonstrate the device's functionality.